victornoel/sangria-subscriptions-akka-persistence-example/README.md

 [Event-stream based GraphQL subscriptions](https://gist.github.com/OlegIlyenko/a5a9ab1b000ba0b5b1ad)

+If client makes a `subscription` query, then server will respond with `text/event-stream`.
+For any other query type server will respond with normal JSON reponse.

 Please not that this particular example is intended to demonstrate different concepts (in particular GraphQL subscriptions), so it does not have any persistence.
 This means that `MemoryEventStore` and views keep all of the data in memory.

 ## Optimistic concurrency control